How to book

 4) Safety and security: Wexas gives no representation or warranty concerning the safety or security of person or property or the political, military, economic, religious or cultural conditions or any other condition affecting travel in any country to or in which passengers choose to travel and shall not be liable to you or any party member for any loss suffered in any way as a direct or indirect result of any lack of safety or any insecurity of person or property or any such conditions.
 You will indemnify Wexas against any liability to or claim by any party member for such loss including any cost or expense incurred by Wexas in connection with any such liability or claim.

-6) Delivery of documents: All documents (e.g. invoices/airline e-tickets/Insurance policies) that require to be posted will be sent to you by email or First Class post.
-Airline tickets that are issued as ’paper’ tickets will be sent by Special Delivery at a minimum cost of £10.
+6) Delivery of documents: All documents (e.g. invoices/airline e-tickets/Insurance policies) that require to be posted will be sent to you by email or first class post.
 Once documents leave our offices we will not be responsible for their loss unless such loss is due to our negligence.
 If tickets or other documents need to be reissued all costs must be paid by you.
 You can ask for delivery by other means subject to the charges stated below.

 7) Service Charges: In certain circumstances we apply a transaction fee or service charge for the services we provide.
 Where applicable these will be advised at time of booking or service enquiry.